schematype/schematype-examples/ReadMe.md

 * JSON-Schema defines maybe a dozen string types, defines them in the spec

-  schematype defines only the most core types: any, str, num, float, int, bool but they are never used in user schemas they are the bases of things like url defining your own types is strongly encouraged
+  schematype defines only the most core types: any, str, num, bool, null but they are never used in user schemas they are the bases of things like url defining your own types is strongly encouraged